waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Meta-Progression & Lessons Learned

-## A. Core Methodological Failures (Self-Correction Log - Consolidated after Turn 144065 Critique)
+## A. Core Methodological Failures (Self-Correction Log)
 - **Primary Failure (Immediate Action Mandate):** I have repeatedly violated the Immediate Action Mandate by deferring tool maintenance instead of performing it immediately upon failure.
-This includes attempting to use broken tools across multiple turns and getting stuck in a debugging loop by resubmitting an already-applied fix.
 I must trust system feedback and prioritize tool maintenance above all else.
-- **Confirmation Bias & Data Integrity:** I have a tendency to become fixated on a single hypothesis (e.g., a path is possible) and fail to falsify my own assumptions or trust my tools' outputs.
+- **Confirmation Bias & Data Integrity:** I have a tendency to become fixated on a single hypothesis and fail to falsify my own assumptions or trust my tools' outputs.
 I must be more proactive in using my `puzzle_solver_agent` and basing all strategies only on verified data.
 - **Victory Road Trainers:** Defeated trainers in Victory Road become impassable obstacles, similar to the Elite Four.
 This can permanently block paths.

 # IV.
 Current Plan & Puzzles

-## A. Victory Road 2F/3F Multi-Floor Puzzle (Corrected Plan)
+## A. Victory Road 2F/3F Multi-Floor Puzzle
-1.  **Objective: Reach the northern section of Victory Road 2F.**
+1.  **Objective: Reach the eastern section of Victory Road 2F.**
-    - **Current State:** I am in the southern section of 2F.
-This section is disconnected from the northern section containing the ladder to western 3F at (2, 2).
+    - **Current State:** I am in the western section of 2F.
+My tools have confirmed this section is disconnected from the eastern section containing the ladder to 3F at (24, 8).
-    - **Insight (Turn 144360):** The `generate_path_plan` tool's debug logs have confirmed that there is no walkable path between these two sections on 2F.
-    - **Action:** I must find an alternate route.
-This likely involves ascending to 3F and finding a different ladder or hole leading down to the correct area.
+    - **Insight (System Directive):** The puzzle solution is multi-floor.
+I must ascend to 3F to find a way to drop a boulder onto the switch at (10, 17) on 2F.
-    - **Immediate Step:** Go to the ladder at (24, 8) on 2F and ascend to 3F.
+    - **Immediate Step:** Navigate to the ladder at (24, 8) on 2F and ascend to 3F.
-2.  **Once on 3F, re-evaluate the map to find a path to the northern section of 2F.**
-3.  **Long-term puzzle goals (to be re-evaluated after reaching northern 2F):**
-    - Clear barrier on 3F by pushing boulder to switch at (4, 6).
-    - Solve 2F puzzle by pushing boulder from 3F into a hole to land on the switch at (10, 17).

-## B. Victory Road 2F/3F Multi-Floor Puzzle (New Insight)
-- **Conclusion (Turns 144266 & 144578):** Verified with `boulder_path_planner` that neither boulder on 2F can reach the switch at (10, 17).
-The critical directive confirms that the solution must involve a boulder from another floor (Victory Road 3F).

-## D. Future Development & Testing
+## B. Untested Assumptions & Future Plans
-- **Agent Monitoring (`battle_strategist_agent`):** The agent made a minor error in type-effectiveness reasoning (Turn 144315).
-While the recommended action was still sound, I need to monitor its performance for any further inaccuracies.
-- **Player-Hole Interaction:** Need to verify if the player can walk into a `hole` tile after a boulder has been pushed into it.

-# V. Self-Assessment (Turn 144543)
-- **Immediate Action Mandate Failure:** I violated this mandate by not immediately fixing the faulty `boulder_path_planner` tool in turn 144527.
-This is a critical error in my methodology and must not be repeated.
+- **Hypothesis (Defeated Trainer Passability):** The system's reachability check implies I might be able to walk through the defeated Pokemaniac at (5, 3).
+I need to test this with a reliable pathfinder by ignoring the trainer's sprite ID.
-- **Untested Assumption:** Need to verify if the player can walk into a `hole` tile after a boulder has been pushed into it.
-The system directive suggests this is possible, but I must confirm it myself.
+- **Hypothesis (Player-Hole Interaction):** I need to verify if the player can walk into a `hole` tile after a boulder has been pushed into it.
+- **Future Agent Idea:** Create a 'navigation strategist' agent to analyze `map_connectivity_analyzer` output and suggest high-level routes between disconnected areas.